jfinkels/flask-restless/docs/searchformat.rst

   The returned list of matching instances will include only those instances which satisfy all of the given filters.

+``disjunction``
+  A Boolean that specifies whether the list of filters should be treated as a disjunction or a conjunction.
+If this is ``true``, the response will include all instances of the model that match *any* of the filters.
+If this is ``false`` the response will include all instances of the model that match *all* of the filters.
+This will be treated as ``false`` if not specified by the client (in other words, the default is conjunction).

 ``limit``
   A positive integer which specified the maximum number of objects to return.